SummaryRead the full fact sheet

 Some fibre, vitamins and minerals may be added back into refined cereal products (such as white bread), which compensates for losses, but it is impossible to add the mix of phytochemicals that is lost in the processing.
 In Australia, it is mandatory for wheat flour used in bread making to be fortified with folic acid and thiamine, and for the salt to be iodised.

 Refined cereals often have high levels of added sugar, fat or salt, and generally have a higher GI than their wholegrain equivalents.
-Eating refined cereals causes a sharp rise in blood sugars and a strong response from the pancreas, which, over time, coupled with other unhealthy dietary behaviours, may lead to the development of diabetes.
+Eating excessive amounts of refined cereals may cause sharp rises in blood sugar levels and strong responses from the pancreas, which, over time, coupled with other unhealthy dietary behaviours, may lead to the development of diabetes.

 Wholegrains help protect against heart disease

-Eating cereal foods (especially wholegrains and those with fibre from oats or barley) is associated with protective effects against heart disease in adults.
-Studies have shown that a high intake of wholegrains (at least 2.5 serves per day) is associated with 21 per cent lower risk of cardiovascular events.
+Eating wholegrain cereal foods (especially those with fibre from oats or barley) is associated with protective effects against heart disease in adults.
+Studies have shown that a high intake of wholegrains (at least 2.5 serves per day) is associated with lower risk of cardiovascular events.
 Also, a study of postmenopausal women found that six or more servings of wholegrain foods per week protected against the effects of cardiovascular disease.

-Heart disease is often caused by high blood cholesterol levels.
-Regularly eating cereals that are rich in soluble fibre, such as oats (containing beta-glucans) and psyllium, has been found to significantly reduce the amount of cholesterol in the bloodstream and may be protective against the development of heart disease.
+A contributing factor for heart disease is high blood cholesterol levels.
+Regularly eating wholegrain cereals that are rich in soluble fibre, such as oats (which contain beta-glucans) and psyllium, has been found to significantly reduce the amount of cholesterol in the bloodstream and may be protective against the development of heart disease.

 Wholegrains and type 2 diabetes